In search of a name

 Time has come

 Many of the members of the Tribe of Universal Colors have now (21st century AD) incarnated again.
 Many of them have started to find out step by step about their former lives and heritage.
 Some are in contact with each other again, sharing the messages of love and of Great Spirit.
 They know they’re here just “to be” and to be ready to help when asked for.
 Be assured, they’re eager to help.
 They’re looking to recreate the bonds and spread love and wisdom.
 When in need, they can and will be found.

 Mepi and Ilan have been reunited again.
-Great Spirit once again sealed their eternal bond in a small & beautiful sacred ceremony at Death Valley in January 2016.
-The ceremony took place at the memorial stone for The Last Battle, the same spot where Mepi died and gave birth at the same time so many years ago.
+Great Spirit once again sealed their eternal bond in a small & beautiful sacred ceremony near Hell’s Gate at Death Valley in January 2016.
+The ceremony took place at the memorial stone for The Last Battle, the same spot where Mepi died and gave birth at the same time about 400 years ago.

 The New Generation

 The youngest generation of Native Americans that has come to this planet has set a new paradigm.
 They realize that with their core values, their indigenous talents & culture and their open hearts they can and will make a difference for all on this earth.
 They are changing the world from within, using their inner powers.

 They have decided to leave fear & hatred behind them and adopt a new lifestyle.
 Away from being a victim, away from “blaming the occupiers”.
 True to their hearts, true to Great Spirit and the universal power of Love.

 Grandmother Mepi and Ilan encourage all indigenous people around the world, all Native Americans to adopt this new paradigm and support their children in building this new world, based on love and unity, away from division, old hatred and fear.

 May you feel the love of Great Spirit in your Heart.
 Always.